peerkar/liferay-gsearch/README.md

 Because of the configuration syntax you __have to update__ the configuration file or check the changes detail in the documentation below.

-This version is tested to work with DXP SP7.
+This version is tested to work with DXP, Service Packs 6 and 7.
+This __doesn't work on CE GA5__ because of the kernel version requirement.

 ## 2018-03-20